msuliq/omniauth_oidc/README.md

 ```

 Ensure to replace identifier, secret, configuration endpoint url and others with credentials received from your OIDC provider.
+Please note that the gem does not accept `redirect_uri` as a configurable option.
+For details please see section Routes.

 ### Redirecting for Authentication